BNasmith/PTForsyth/PTFWorkofChrist.md

-merely in the way of confirming the manifestation and pressing the object-lesson." " When repentance helps the believer to peace it is not ex opere operato, because he has repented and may now trust grace ; but it is because in his repentance he has part and lot in the infinite pain and confession of Christ."
+merely in the way of confirming the manifestation and pressing the object-lesson." " When repentance helps the believer to peace it is not ex opere operato, because he has repented and may now trust grace; but it is because in his repentance he has part and lot in the infinite pain and confession of Christ."